 Born in 1986 in the Allgäu.
 Studied Media and Communication at Augsburg University and Design and Communication Strategy at the Augsburg University of Applied Sciences.
 Active as a freelance filmmaker.

 “What is the point of creating something that hardly anyone will ever see?
 What is the point of installing a work of art high up on a mountain instead of in a museum?
-When I first heard about SMACH, it was these questions that immediately came to me.
-I am passionate about spending time in the mountains and so there was another thought: ‘Does such a breathtaking natural backdrop really need to be enriched with art?
+When I first heard about SMACH, these questions immediately came to me.
+I am passionate about spending time in the mountains, and so there was another thought: ‘Does such a breathtaking natural backdrop really need to be enriched with art?
 Aren’t the mountains beautiful enough?’
-I would often hear these arguments later, while working on the film.
+I would often hear these arguments later while working on the film.

 Timian Hopf